-Illustration, photography and modern laser scanning techniques are helping us keep an accurate record of all significant historic assets on Scotland's national forests and land.
+Illustration, photography and modern laser scanning techniques are helping us keep an accurate record of all significant historic assets on the land we manage.

 Good visual records aid conservation and help us understand more about ancient sites.
 Sometimes, however, they create more questions than answers.

 The mystery of Ormaig

 Although we carried out innovative high resolution terrestrial laser scanning on the Neolithic ceremonial rock art at Ormaig in Argyll, we will never know what it actually means.
 We do know that distinctive circular cup and ring marks were pecked into the stone more than 5,000 years ago.
 However, are they early examples of family trees?
 Or are they maps of the stars?